-Israel awaits arrival of first F-35 jets
+Israel greets first F-35 fighter jets from US

 'The Mighty One'

-The Negev air base has been preparing three years for the plane, which will not begin patrolling Israel's skies for another year.
+The Negev air base has been preparing three years for the stealth fighters, which will not begin patrolling Israel's skies for another year.
 But its arrival highlights the close ties between Israel and the US.

 The F-35 is part of a $38 billion Memorandum of Understanding between Israel and the US covering a 10-year period beginning in 2019.